tallifer/mirrinsgate/README.md

 Adding a new explorable area to the town (like a shop, a house, or a hidden alley) is a two-step process.

 ### Step 1: Add the Scene's Image
 1. Get the image you want to use for the new scene.
 Make sure it's a `.webp` file for better performance.
+Squoosh.app is a good image converter.

 2. Place the image inside the `assets/images/` folder.
 For example, let's say you add `assets/images/AlchemistsShop.webp`.